Alniarez/alniarez-web/_posts/2023-06-10-setting-up-basic-image-viewer-2.md

 title: "Setting up a basic image viewer with javascript part 2"
 tags: website development
 ---
-This post is a follow up of [a previous post](/blog/2023/05/04/setting-up-basic-image-viewer/).
+This post is a follow up of [a previous post](/blog/2023/05/04/setting-up-basic-image-viewer/) and it is currently in use on this site (albeit probably updated).
+Check the current code on [github](https://github.com/Alniarez/alniarez-web/blob/master/_includes/image-viewer.html).

 With the new [dialog element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/dialog) the toy implementation that I came out previosly is automatically outdated.